Child Labor Laws

 Employers who violate California child labor laws may be found guilty of criminal penalties including a misdemeanor punishable by a fine of not less than $1,000 and no more than $5,000 and/or six months of imprisonment in the county jail.
 Employers who willfully violate the child labor laws may be subject to a fine of no more than $10,000 and/or six (6) months in the county jail.
 An individual may only be sentenced to time in jail if they have previously violated California child labor laws.

+Employers should consult with an experience employment attorney about any citation it may receive.
 If you have any further questions or need any additional information about child working laws, please contact me for a FREE confidential consultation at (916) 333-4653 or Stephen_Fiegel_Esq@comcast.net.

 Copyright Law Office of Stephen Fiegel – All rights reserved.